 2. Suzuki Night Markets

 Every summer I look forward to the sun, the warmer weather and flocking to the beach any chance I can get; however as soon as that sun comes out I know it is nearly time for the Queen Victoria Suzuki Night Markets.
 Now in its 16th year, the open air markets are filled with stalls selling everything from fresh paella and sangria to scented soaps and handmade jewellery.
 The 2013/2014 season will commence on Wednesday 6th November 2013 and run until 26th February 2014 and can be found at Queen Victoria Market located at Corner Queen and Therry Streets, Melbourne, Victoria, Australia 3000.
 If you are in Melbourne from November- February do not miss it!
+From: £495 / 8 Days Heading to Australia?
+Is it your first time travelling?
+Want to experience the world's most liveable city and have unique Australian experiences?
+Then this tour is for you.

 Work and Travel Australia: Melbourne Arrival Package